stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 We will also implement the _render pass_ that specifies how the attachments are managed during the rendering process.

+---

 # The Swapchain

-## Overview
+## Rendering Surface

-Before we can actually start on the swapchain we will need new domain objects for the following:
+Before we can actually start on the swapchain we will need:
-1. A rendering surface with accessors for the supported capabilities and image formats.
+1. A rendering surface with accessors for capabilities and image formats supported by the graphics hardware.
 2. New domain classes for the swapchain images and views.

-## Rendering Surface

 We start with a new domain class for the _rendering surface_ that wraps the handle we previously retrieved from GLFW: